llaveirge/city-canvas/README.md

 ![Signing in as guest user 'Demo Dane' and creating a new City Canvas Pin](server\public\city-canvas-images\assets\readme-1.gif)

-**Mobile** | Using the 'Art Finder' page map to find street art near targeted location and adding pin to 'My Saved City Canvas' page:
+**Mobile** | Using the 'Art Finder' page map to find street art near targeted location and adding a Pin to the 'My Saved City Canvas' page:

 ![Using the 'Art Finder' page map to find street art near targeted location and adding pin to 'My Saved City Canvas' page](server\public\city-canvas-images\assets\readme-2.gif)